vonvoo/docs/docs/source/password manager continued.rst

    4. Choose **Two-step Login** (top-middle)
    5. Choose Providers > Authenticator App > **Manage**

       - On your smartphone, open the *Enty Auth* app.
-Tap the Kebab button (top-right) and choose Add Account.
-Scan the QR code and save the entry.
+Tap the plus button (bottom-right) and choose Add Account.
+Scan a QR code and save the entry.

          - Enter the TOTP (verification code), in the browser.